ishitachakravarthy/cs_520_hw2/expense_tracker/README.md

 The homework will be based on this project named "Expense Tracker",where users will be able to add/remove daily transaction.

+## New functionality
+As part of the homework, we implemented the following functionalities:

+- The getter method for the list of transactions now returns a deep copy of all transactions for immutability.
+- Filtering for amount and category was added.
+Rows that match the filter inputs are highlighted in green.
+Through extensive testing, all major exceptions have been identified and are being properly handled.

 ## Compile

 To compile the code from terminal, use the following command: